 Like Pieces of a Puzzle - Rebuilding a Relationship

 From sister to stranger.
-This blog shares how the relationship with my brother drastically changed in 2015 and our journey to rebuilding our relationship over the last 5 years with some caring in between.
+This blog shares how the relationship with my brother drastically changed in 2015.
+And our journey to rebuilding our relationship over the last five years with some caring in between.

 My brother and I were incredibly close growing up.
 We would walk to school together, play games, share birthday parties and even have matching Christmas presents.
 Even though we were so different, we did everything together and we were each other's biggest supporters.

 But our life changed in a split second.